 The City's districts have had substantially the same shape and racial demographic makeup since they were first created in 1997.
 (DE 117 at 1-2).
-Since 1997, the City's five districts have always been: (i) a Black VRA-protected District 5; (ii) three (3) supermajority Hispanic districts; and (iii) a coastal district with a Hispanic plurality.
+Since 1997, the City's five districts have always been: (i) a Black VRA-protected District 5; (ii) three (3) supermajority Hispanic districts; and (iii) a coastal district with a plurality.
 (Id.)
 Following the 2020 census, the City needed to redistrict, and it moved people from District 2 to the other districts.
 (Id. at 2).

-Not only does no Plaintiff allege that the racial demographic make-up of any district within City has changed since 1997, but it is also undisputed that every plan since 1997, including all of the plans proposed by Plaintiffs, has this same demographic make-up.
-(DE 117 at 1).
-Moreover, Plaintiffs do not allege that it is even possible to have districts that would reflect a different demographic make-up or result in a significantly different shape than the one that the City has consistently achieved since 1997, including the New Plan.
+Not only does no Plaintiff allege that the racial demographic make-up of any district within City has changed since 1997, Plaintiffs do not allege that it is even possible to have districts that would reflect a different demographic make-up or result in a significantly different shape than the one that the City has consistently achieved since 1997, including the New Plan.
 Given the statistical similarities between Plaintiffs' Plans and the New Plan, it remains unclear how the Complaints credibly present that "race was the predominant factor motivating the [City's] decision to place a significant number of voters within or without a particular district."
 Cooper, 581 U.S. 285, 291 (quoting Miller, 515 U.S. 900, 916 (1995)).
 The test for racial gerrymandering is not merely whether race was discussed, but whether it actually resulted in a racial gerrymander of a significant number of voters.
 Id.
-In other words, even if Plaintiffs were to establish that race was the predominant factor motivating the City's decision, Plaintiffs would still have to plead that a significant number of voters were moved into, or out of, a particular district because of race.
+Plaintiffs allegations do not demonstrate that a significant number of voters were moved into, or out of, a particular district because of race.

 Plaintiffs not only fail to plead that, they admit to not doing so: "Plaintiffs are not claiming that the City moved a 'significant number of voters' between the 2022 Plan and the 2023 Plan."

 (DE 119 at 8) (emphasis added).
 Plaintiffs incorrectly believe that they are not required to allege this because, as they see it, "every Miamian was placed within or without their City Commission district based on their race."
 (Id.).
 Yet, the Supreme Court in Alabama Legis.
 Black Caucus v.
 Alabama, 575 U.S. 254, 262 (2015) ("ALBC I") expressly rejected this exact type of "undifferentiated whole" map racial gerrymandering claim.